 Transplanting Your Coleus

 If transplanting to a permanent pot or container, the process is quite simple.
-Choose a pot with a drainage hole in the bottom, or one of any number of decorative hanging baskets.
-Of course, the ultimate destination for that pot, be it inside or out, will determine your container needs.
+Choose a pot with a drainage hole in the bottom.
 One or two coleus will fit well in a 6 to 8 diameter pot, while a larger pot may hold three or four.
 The best potting soil will have lots of organic material and may even contain a slow-release fertilizer.
 If you live in a particularly hot area and your coleus plant(s) will be hung or placed outside, you may also want to consider adding water crystals to the soil.
 They expand, holding 100s times their weight in water, releasing it as the soil starts to dry.
 Using these will reduce your household water bill and keep your coleus hydrated, even on the hottest days.

 And never place your Coleus plant where it will have all day direct sunlight!
 The newer cultivars are much more sun-resistant, but Coleus will not thrive well in all day sun throughout the summer.
 The best combination is full morning sun, as sun seems to produce more colorful plants, and then afternoon partial shade, especially in the heat of the summer.
 If you have your plants in pots, you can even move them in and out of the sun as necessary, most easily accomplished if you have them on a rolling cart or trolley.
 You will know that your coleus plant is getting too hot when its colors seem to fade and it wilts, even when well hydrated.
 Coleus recovers quickly from wilting once watered, but too much repeated water deprivation will result in a faded, unhealthy plant over time.